-Hartford Stage is ambitiously showcasing Tennessee Williams’ range with a two-evening program of eight one-act plays.
-The plays, directed by Hartford a.d.
+With a Broadway revival of “Cat on a Hot Tin Roof,” numerous major productions at the regionals and an all-out celebration at the Kennedy Center, Tennessee Williams is getting the attention and respect that eluded him in the last decades of his life.
+Hartford Stage, which launched its multiyear marathon of the playwright’s canon in 1998, is ambitiously showcasing Williams’ range with a two-evening program of eight one-act plays, including three world premieres.
+The plays, spanning his career from 1937 to 1983 and directed by Hartford a.d.
 Michael Wilson, embrace both the sublime and the ridiculous.
 High-profile names such as Elizabeth Ashley and Amanda Plummer add to the event’s cachet and significance.